 Work with your diabetes doctor (endocrinologist) to determine if there are ways to improve your diabetes management.
 When diabetic retinopathy is mild or moderate, good blood sugar control can usually slow the progression.

-Focal laser treatment.
-This laser treatment, also known as photocoagulation, can stop or slow the leakage of blood and fluid in the eye.
+Photocoagulation.
+This laser treatment, also known as focal laser treatment, can stop or slow the leakage of blood and fluid in the eye.
 During the procedure, leaks from abnormal blood vessels are treated with laser burns.

-Scatter laser treatment.
-This laser treatment, also known as panretinal photocoagulation, can shrink the abnormal blood vessels.
+Panretinal photocoagulation.
+This laser treatment, also known as scatter laser treatment, can shrink the abnormal blood vessels.
 During the procedure, the areas of the retina away from the macula are treated with scattered laser burns.
 The burns cause the abnormal new blood vessels to shrink and scar.

 It's usually done in your doctor's office or eye clinic in two or more sessions.
 Your vision will be blurry for about a day after the procedure.
 Some loss of peripheral vision or night vision after the procedure is possible.